It’ll probably be the only way in which I was productive, but that’s OK.

 The set up here is rather trope-ish – scheming / antagonist (or morally grey central characters) incestuous / questionably unincestuous brother/sister pair (often twins).
 Alfred and Alexia Ashford (Resident Evil – game), Jaime and Cersei (A Song of Ice and Fire).
 Who am I missing?
 Zuko and Azula sometimes (Avatar: The Last Airbender).
 Sharpay and Ryan (High School Musical).
 Nuada and Nuala…less so (Hellboy II: The Golden Army) Klaus and Rebekah (The Vampire Diaries)?
 Cesare and Lucrezia depending (The Borgias).
 Quentin and Kit (Nip/Tuck).
 Sebastian/Katherine (Cruel Intentions).
 None of these relationships are like the others, and yet you can see what I’m getting at…I hope.

 There tends to be a bit more fidelity in these types of relationship, which is why I bring it up.
 I’m hoping Spartacus will stay true to that.
 While several characters have had sexual relations outside of their marriage – Ilithyia with Spartacus (heeee!), Lurezia with Crixus (which only started so that she could get pregnant), Aurelia (against her will) with Titus (whoa I remember his name), and Varro with that prostitute – their love remained first and foremost with their spouse.
 These weren’t the types of affairs that threaten a marriage.
 So, a good track record for twu wuv on this show.
-(Melitta with Gannicus is a notable exception, but she fought it, and only gave in because Gannicus was leaving.)
+(Melitta with Gannicus is a notable exception, but she fought it, and only gave in because Gannicus was leaving.
+And she did love her husband very much.)

 Can’t wait for Friday!

-It’s hard to tell with these pictures.
-Sometimes I don’t even think the actors were there together.
+It’s hard to tell with these kinds of pictures.
+Sometimes I don’t even think the actors are there together when the picture was taken.
 But however it was done, the message is clear enough.